udan11/samp-anticheat/NOTES.md

 *	__ID = 4:	afk__

-	Extra parameter is `true` if player is AFK now and `false` if it isn't anymore..
+	Extra parameter is `true` if player is AFK now and `false` if it isn't anymore.

 *	__ID = 5:	health hack__
 *	__ID = 6:	armour hack__